cisc7610/homework1/README.md

 SQLite is a light-weight SQL-compliant database that stores all of its data in a single regular file.

-1. Download and install the SQLite “Precompiled binaries” for your platform from https://www.sqlite.org/download.html
+1. Download and install the SQLite "Precompiled binaries" for your platform from https://www.sqlite.org/download.html
 1. Download and install drives for SQLite in your programming language of choice.
 For python, apsw works well: https://rogerbinns.github.io/apsw/

 ## Introduction to the data

+I have already collected the images and run them through the google cloud vision API.
+You can find the resulting JSON documents in this repository in the [`data/json/`](https://github.com/cisc7610/homework1/blob/master/data/json/) directory.
+The images themselves are also in this repository in the [`data/jpg/`](https://github.com/cisc7610/homework1/blob/master/data/jpg/) directory, although you don't need to do anything with them.

 The file `exampleJson.txt` contains a JSON document that has all of the fields that may be present in the